bwsw/sj-platform/SJDocs/source/Tutorial.rst

 SJ-Platform Overview
 ----------------------------------

-As a quick reminder,  SJ-Platform is a real-time processing system.
-The data are processed in modules where they are passed via streams.
+In SJ-Platform the data are processed in modules where they are passed via streams.
 The result data are exported to an external storage.

-A general structure of SJ-Platform can be presented as at the image below:
+A simplified structure of SJ-Platform can be presented as at the image below:

 .. figure:: _static/TutorialGeneral.png
    :align: center

-Processor represents a module pipeline where the data processing is performed.
+A **processor** represents a part of the pipeline where the data processing is performed.

-Configurations uploaded to the modules via REST determine the mode of data processing.
+Configurations uploaded to the system determine the mode of data processing in the modules.

 The processing result is exported to an external storage.
-It can be Elasticsearch, RESTful or JDBC-compatible data storages.
+It can be Elasticsearch, RESTful endpoint or JDBC-compatible data storages.

 Besides, SJ-Platform provides a user with a comprehensive RESTful API instrumentation and Web UI.